davewatters/pwnytrap/README.md

 In more detail:
 PwnyTrap's purpose on one level is to be a simple tool to easily enable password & email address lookups to the HIBP database.
 On another level, it was created as an idea for a Python module which could be imported for use in future projects to enhance IT security.

-PwnyTrap's primary audience is the IT professional, but it is in fact relevant to online users and can be easily used by anyone without them having concern for the underlying API or code.
+PwnyTrap's primary audience is the IT professional, but it is in fact relevant to all online users and can be easily used by anyone without them having concern for the underlying API or code.

 I hope this app sparks conversation amongst software developers around the concept of incorporating a HibpAPI class, or similar implementation, into an app's login or registration handling code.